bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

 retrieved in [JSON format](https://en.wikipedia.org/wiki/JSON) from Kimono Lab’s Sochi API on February 18, 2014.

-Weh we load tabular (or table) data, we will usually be using the R data frame.
+When we load tabular (or table) data, we will usually be using the R data frame.
 A data frame is a table in which columns contain values of one data type and each row contains a set of values of that data type.
 The data frame is the most common way of storing data in R. ([Under the hood](https://en.wiktionary.org/wiki/under_the_hood), data frames are a list of equal legnth vectors – each element of the list can be thought of as a column and the length of each element of the list is its number